Lab "Real-time Signal Processing"

 Registration procedure:

-• surname, first name
+• surname, first name,

-• e-mail address
+• (stu) e-mail address,

-• matriculation number
+• matriculation number,

-Please note, that the registration period starts on the 20.03.2024 at 00:00 am and ends on the 10.04.2024 at 11:59 pm.
+Please note, that the registration period starts the 01.03.2024 at 08:00 am and ends the 05.04.2024 at 11:59 pm.
 All applications before and after this registration period will not be taken into account.

-Registration will be possible within the before mentioned time by sending a mail with the above mentioned information to This email address is being protected from spambots.
-You need JavaScript enabled to view it. and This email address is being protected from spambots.
+Registration will be possible within the before mentioned time by sending an e-mail with your name and matriculation number to This email address is being protected from spambots.
 You need JavaScript enabled to view it.
-(CC).

 Attendance at all of the final presentations on the 09.07.2024 at 08:15 am is mandatory as well to pass the lab.